horchi/linux-homectld/README.md

 [![paypal](https://www.paypalobjects.com/de_DE/DE/i/btn/btn_donate_SM.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=KUF9ZAQ5UTHUN)

 ## Prerequisites:
-The described installation method is tested with Raspbian Buster, the poold should work also with other Linux distributions and versions but the installation process should adapted to them, for example they use other init processes or use different tools for the package management, other package names, ...
+The described installation method is tested with Raspbian Buster, the homectld should work also with other Linux distributions and versions but the installation process should adapted to them, for example they use other init processes or use different tools for the package management, other package names, ...

 Language package 'de_DE.UTF-8' is required as language package (`dpkg-reconfigure locales`)